Trans-Siberian Railway: Route

 The railway is often associated with the main transcontinental Russian line that connects many large and small cities of the European and Asian parts of Russia.
 At a Moscow–Vladivostok track length of 9,289 km, it spans a record eight time zones.
-Taking eight days to complete the journey, it was the third-longest single continuous service in the world, after the Moscow–Pyongyang service 10267 km and the former Kiev–Vladivostok service 11085 km, both of which also follow the Trans-Siberian for much of their routes.
+Taking eight days to complete the journey, it was the third-longest single continuous service in the world, after the Moscow–Pyongyang service 10267 km and the former Kyiv–Vladivostok service 11085 km, both of which also follow the Trans-Siberian for much of their routes.

 The main route begins in Moscow at Yaroslavsky Vokzal, runs through Yaroslavl or Chelyabinsk, Omsk, Novosibirsk, Krasnoyarsk, Irkutsk, Ulan-Ude, Chita, and Khabarovsk to Vladivostok via southern Siberia.
 A second primary route is the Trans-Manchurian, which coincides with the Trans-Siberian east of Chita as far as Tarskaya (a stop 12 km east of Karymskoye, in Chita Oblast), about 1000 km east of Lake Baikal.
-From Tarskaya the Trans-Manchurian heads southeast, via Harbin Harbin–Manzhouli railway and Mudanjiang Harbin–Suifenhe railway in China's Northeastern provinces (from where a connection to Beijing is used by one of the Moscow–Beijing trains), joining the main route in Ussuriysk just north of Vladivostok.
+From Tarskaya the Trans-Manchurian heads southeast, via Harbin–Manzhouli railway and Harbin–Suifenhe railway in China's Northeastern provinces (from where a connection to Beijing is used by one of the Moscow–Beijing trains), joining the main route in Ussuriysk just north of Vladivostok.

 The third primary route is the Trans-Mongolian Railway, which coincides with the Trans-Siberian as far as Ulan-Ude on Lake Baikal's eastern shore.
 From Ulan-Ude the Trans-Mongolian heads south to Ulaanbaatar before making its way southeast to Beijing.
 In 1991, a fourth route running further to the north was finally completed, after more than five decades of sporadic work.
 Known as the Baikal–Amur Mainline (BAM), this recent extension departs from the Trans-Siberian line at Taishet several hundred miles west of Lake Baikal and passes the lake at its northernmost extremity.
 It crosses the Amur River at Komsomolsk-na-Amure (north of Khabarovsk), and reaches the Tatar Strait at Sovetskaya Gavan.